Volunteer Position Descriptions

 Actual shift change may vary at away pools.
 Please listen to the Announcer for shift changes.

+Home meets only.
 Arrives by 6:45am to set up.
 Should start playing music by 7:15am.
 Music playlist needs to be fun, upbeat, versatile and kid-friendly and cover 5-6 hours of playtime.
-The Announcer will also announce First/Last call for events, advertises for the Concession Stand and makes other general announcements as needed throughout the day.
+The Announcer will also announce First/Last call for events, advertise for the Concession Stand and makes other general announcements as needed throughout the day.

 Bathroom Monitor/Clean-Up